MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/solutions/circular-dependencies-between-solutions.md

 ##### Option 2

 1. Go to the source environment of Solution B and edit Component 4 to remove the dependency on Component 1.
-1. Export Solution B as a new version, and import it to the target environment.
+1. Export Solution B as a new version, and upgrade it to the target environment.

 You're allowed to delete Solution A now, as Solution B doesn't have a dependency on Solution A.